-Bringing together work from scholars in rhetoric and composition, technical communication, UX, public health, nursing, and writing center administration, this collection showcases a range of evidence-based practices for composing, teaching and assessing health literacies, which readers can apply to their own contexts.
-Using non-specialist language accessible to readers and instructors from a variety of backgrounds, the chapters consider the use of writing assignments including image analyses, public service announcements, podcasts, health education materials, illness narratives, public presentations, research proposals, and journal articles.
-The book offers a holistic overview by profiling entire writing programs, both online and face to face, that teach health literacies across their curricula.
+Bringing together works from scholars in rhetoric and composition, technical communication, UX, public health, nursing, and writing center administration, this collection showcases a range of evidence-based practices for composing, teaching, and assessing health literacies, which the readers can apply to their own contexts.
+Using non-specialist language accessible to instructors from a variety of backgrounds, the chapters consider the use of writing assignments including image analyses, public service announcements, podcasts, health education materials, illness narratives, public presentations, research proposals, and journal articles.
+The book offers a holistic overview by profiling entire writing programs, both online and face-to-face, that teach health literacies across their curricula.

 This evidence-based collection is essential reading for scholars and instructors in rhetoric and composition, writing in the health professions, technical communication, and health humanities, and can be used as a supplemental textbook for pedagogy courses in these fields.

 Introduction: The intersections of health literacies and undergraduate writing instruction

 Chapter 1.
 Engaging health literacies through multimodal projects in first-year writing

 Karen Diane Groller

 Chapter 2.
 Teaching critical thinking for critical health literacies: A problem-based writing approach

 Kasey Larson, Jill Paterson-Charles, & Karina Daniel

 Chapter 3.
 First do no harm: Promoting health literacies through empathy adventures in the writing classroom and beyond